mui/material-ui/examples/material-next-ts/README.md

-# Material UI - Next.js example in TypeScript
+# Material UI - Next.js App Router example in TypeScript

+This is a [Next.js](https://nextjs.org/) project bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) with Material UI installed.

 ## How to use